Over 1,000 Five Star Reviews

 Color

 Asscher cuts show less face-up size than elongated shapes due to their square proportions and deeper cutting.
-The emphasis on depth—which creates the hall-of-mirrors effect—means more carat weight is in the pavilion rather than spread across the surface.
-Buyers can find great value by choosing just below milestone weights such as 0.90, 1.40, or 1.90 carats, where the price difference is significant but the visual difference is minimal.
+The emphasis on depth (which creates the hall-of-mirrors effect) means more weight is in the pavilion rather than spread across the surface.
+This makes Asschers appear somewhat smaller per diamond carat than rounds or elongated shapes.

 Asscher cut diamonds shine in a wide range of settings.
-Because their angled corners make them durable and not prone to snagging, protection doesn't need to be a high priority when choosing a setting.
+And because they are durable and not prone to snagging, thanks to their angled corners, choosing a setting that offers protection doesn’t need to be a high priority.

-Vintage and Art Deco Settings: Especially well suited to Asscher cuts, echoing the diamond's geometric symmetry with milgrain details, stepped shoulders, baguette accents, and architectural metalwork that enhance its timeless appeal.
+Solitaire settings and bezel settings are great for highlighting the unique geometry of the stone.
+You can also consider a halo setting for added brilliance and dimension.
+Vintage-inspired and Art Deco settings are especially well suited to Asscher cuts, echoing the diamond’s geometric symmetry with milgrain details, stepped shoulders, baguette accents, and architectural metalwork that enhance its timeless, structured appeal.

 Famous Asscher Cut Jewelry

-Asscher cut diamonds have long been associated with architectural design and vintage elegance.
-A hallmark of Art Deco–era jewelry, the cut appeared in cocktail rings, brooches, and statement necklaces valued for their symmetry and dramatic hall-of-mirrors effect.
-In modern fine jewelry, Asscher diamonds have been worn by notable figures including Gwyneth Paltrow, Pippa Middleton, Jessica Alba, and Zooey Deschanel, reinforcing their association with refined, design-led luxury.
-Today, the Asscher cut remains closely linked to Art Deco glamour, making it a natural choice for vintage-inspired collections and those seeking a distinctive alternative to conventional shapes.
+Asscher cut diamond jewelry appeals to those drawn to architectural design and vintage elegance rather than overt sparkle.
+A hallmark of Art Deco–era jewelry, the cut appeared in cocktail rings, brooches, and statement diamond necklaces valued for symmetry and the dramatic “hall of mirrors” effect.
+In modern fine jewelry, Asscher diamonds have appeared in high-profile pieces worn by Gwyneth Paltrow, Pippa Middleton, Jessica Alba, and Zooey Deschanel, reinforcing their association with refined, design-led luxury.
+Today, the Asscher cut remains closely linked to Art Deco glamour, making it a natural choice for historical drama films and vintage-inspired jewelry collections where geometric precision and historical authenticity are essential.

 Buying Tips